Code-Institute-Submissions/stroemlind-esart_JulyResub/TESTING.md

 ![Poster page 3 mobile](documentation/testing/mobile-posters.png)

-### See poster all the posters depending on the poster's motive/category
+### See all the posters depending on the poster's motive/category
 When users select to view posters by category, they get redirected to a page that displays all the posters for the selected category.

 ![Category page desk](documentation/testing/desk-categorypage.png)